nehyellas/Data-generation/README.md

 # Data-generation:
-In file original_dataset.dat, we put the original values of the training times with  limited number of AIFs and CPU cores In file synthetic_dataset.dat, we put the synthetic values of the training time.
+In file original_dataset.csv, we put the original values of the training times with  limited number of AIFs and CPU cores In file synthetic_dataset.csv, we put the synthetic values of the training time.
 We generate this dataset as follows:

 Input: training time in function of the number of AIFs (2,4,6) and the number of cpu cores (1,2,4,6,8).
 1- We need to extend the number of CPU cores (until 16 cpu cores) using data fitting